DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/5-policy/article.md

 Like [we saw with value functions](../4-value/article.html#the-new-game), policy gradients are not "playing the same game" as softmax cross entropy.
 Instead of being told the right answer during training, we have to make a guess and are given a reward only if we guessed correctly.
 Please see the value functions article for an introduction to the problem.
 But to recap, here's a glossary of terms:

  - _action_ - after being shown an image, we must choose a single action (e.g. guess "horse" or "frog")
- - _reward_ - we're given a reward for taking each action, either 1 or 0; our objective is to maximize this reward
+ - _reward_ - we're given a reward for taking each action, either 1 or 0; our objective is to maximise this reward
  - _policy_ - defines our method of choosing an action based on an input; this replaces the predictor from supervised learning
  - _expectation_ - an average value, computed based on samples coming from a distribution
  - _network_ - a differentiable function that can be trained by backpropagation

-So we want to choose actions to maximize expected reward.
+So we want to choose actions to maximise expected reward.
 But the immediate problem is that we can't directly compute the gradient of the reward with respect to the actions predicted by our network.
 This is critical, since we need these gradients to get backpropagation started.

-> We want to choose actions to maximize expected reward.
+> We want to choose actions to maximise expected reward.

 Value functions sneakily side-step the problem of a non-differentiable reward by choosing a different task to solve.
-Instead of trying to directly maximize the reward with our actions, we just try to predict what the reward will be from a given action.
-Then we can separately define a policy that uses these predictions to maximize reward.
+Instead of trying to directly maximise the reward with our actions, we just try to predict what the reward will be from a given action.
+Then we can separately define a policy that uses these predictions to maximise reward.

 ### Policy gradient estimation

 Policy gradient estimation addresses the problem of a non-differentiable reward head-on.
-It means we can get a gradient for our policy to maximize the reward from an unknown, non-differentiable reward function.
+It means we can get a gradient for our policy to maximise the reward from an unknown, non-differentiable reward function.

 It starts with a stochastic policy.
 A stochastic policy chooses actions randomly, but with different probabilities for each action.
 These probabilities are tuned during training to improve the expected reward.
 We denote sampling from our policy thus: